-Inspired by music, art and story, Plymouth Church offers an aesthetic worship experience that points to the reality of life beyond the five senses.
+Inspired by music, art and story, Plymouth Church offers an aesthetic, multi-sensory worship experience.

 Our Worship Times

 9 am Meditation, 10 am Worship Service

 Learn about our worship service

 Find Us, Friend Us,